DCCNext

 PowerNext-P:

-A coupling print between PowerNext-P and DCCNext is also available.
+A couple print between both PowerNext modules and DCCNext is also available.

 The DCCNext must contain 16 Dupont pins on all 16 ports.